Sound technical content, curated with aloha by

 A. Hi John.

 There is no such compound as silver potassium.
 You might be thinking of potassium silver cyanide.
-But there are dangers both of generating poison gasses and making explosive silver fulminates if you are mixing things and inexperienced in silver chemistry.
-Plus, practical silver plating baths will need addition agents which are usually proprietary.
-For 1 liter of silver plating solution, I'd strongly urge readers to buy it rather than try to make it.
+But there are dangers both of generating poison gasses and making explosive silver fulminates if you are mixing things but inexperienced in silver chemistry.
+Practical silver plating baths will need addition agents which are usually proprietary.
+Although silver plating has been around for 175 years so is certainly not high tech, for 1 liter of silver plating solution, I'd strongly urge readers to buy it rather than try to make it.
 Good luck.

 Regards,